Janta Ki Adalat

 Janta Ki Adalat is a 1994 Indian Hindi-language action film directed by T L V Prasad and produced by K. C. Bokadia, starring Mithun Chakraborty.
 It is a remake of Tamil film Mutrugai.
 It was the first movie of TLV Prasad with Mithun Chakraborty.
 Later on TLV Prasad went on to work with Mithun for 30 movies within a span of 8 years for which the duo registered their name in the Limca book of world records for the highest number of successful movies between an actor and director without a break in such a short time.
-The movie was also successful at the box office.
-Made at a total modest budget of 2.1 crores INR the movie collected 5.7 crores INR nett in India.
+The movie was also successful at the box office since it was made at a modest budget.

 Plot

 Shankar's lover Malathi commits suicide when the head of the local administration tried to rape her.
 Accused of murdering Shankar, who has long put a stick in the wheels of corrupt officials.
 Shankar goes to prison, from where he escapes to restore justice.